Local rigidity of self-joinings and factors of pro-nilsystems: Local rigidity of joinings of nilsystems

 \section{Local rigidity of joinings of nilsystems}

 Our proof of Theorem~\ref{thm-main} relies heavily on the construction of joinings of nilsystems.
 In the ergodic setting, the systems defined by such joinings are again nilsystems.
-The following result is proved in \cite[Chapter~11, Proposition~15]{hk-book}.
+A proof of the following result can be found in \cite[Chapter~11, Proposition~15]{hk-book}.

 \begin{proposition} Let $(X = G/\Gamma, \mu, T)$ and $(X' = G'/\Gamma', \mu', T')$ be $k$-step nilsystems, and let $\lambda$ be an ergodic joining of these systems.
 Then there exists a $k$-step subnilsystem $(Y,T\times T')$ of $(X\times X',T\times T')$ such that $\lambda$ is the Haar measure on $Y$.
 In particular, the system defined by the joining is itself a $k$-step nilsystem. \end{proposition}